tazama-lf/transaction-aggregation-decisioning-processor/README.md

 # 5. Transaction Aggregation and Decisioning Processor (TADP)

-This page should be a developers guide and include;

-1. detail documentation of the service

-    1. explain of the service functionality

-    2. what information is being written to logs (system and transactional)

-    3. deployment & installation guide

-    4. sequence diagram focusing on this service

-The below sequence diagram for the Transaction Aggregation and Decisioning Processor
+The sequence diagram below for the Transaction Aggregation and Decisioning Processor

 ![](images/Transaction_Aggregation_Decisioning_Processor.png)